EgzonaMaloku/global-population-trends/DATA_QUALITY.md

 ### Timeliness

 The timeliness of the dataset is a positive aspect, as it contains world population data that is readily accessible online.
 This ensures that users can obtain the most current and relevant information when needed.
 The dataset is designed to reflect ongoing demographic changes, allowing for timely analysis and insights into population trends.
 Given the dynamic nature of population data, the availability of this information supports informed decision-making and enhances the dataset's overall usability.
 Regular updates and access to real-time data are essential for maintaining its relevance and effectiveness in research and analysis.

+---

+### Believability

+The dataset's believability is significantly enhanced by its source, Worldometer, which is known for its commitment to providing accurate and timely global statistics.
+Worldometer operates independently, without political, governmental, or corporate affiliations, ensuring an unbiased representation of data.
+It is run by an international team of developers, researchers, and volunteers dedicated to making world statistics accessible to a broad audience.

+Worldometer has garnered recognition as a trusted authority in the field of statistics, being voted one of the best free reference websites by the American Library Association (ALA).
+Its data is relied upon by various reputable entities, including the UK Government, Johns Hopkins CSSE, and multiple international organizations.
+Over the past 15 years, Worldometer’s statistics have been cited in over 10,000 published books and more than 25,000 professional journal articles, further attesting to its credibility.

+The dataset obtained from Kaggle was scraped from Worldometer using an open-source Python script, which allows for transparency regarding data collection methods.
+Given the robust reputation of Worldometer and its extensive use by respected institutions, the dataset can be considered a reliable source for demographic analysis and insights.